albar965/littlenavmap-manual/src/en/STATUSBAR.rst

 The statusbar at the bottom of the window shows various information.
 Shown or hide it in the menu ``Window`` -> :ref:`main-statusbar-options`.

+Status bar fields are compacted after a timeout if the mouse cursor is not inside the map, i.e. the coordinate display is empty.

 **The statusbar at the bottom of the main window shows various indications (from left to right):**

 Messages, last action or quick help